International System of Units: Realisation of units

 Metrologists carefully distinguish between the definition of a unit and its realisation.
-The definition of each base unit of the SI is drawn up so that it is unique and provides a sound theoretical basis on which the most accurate and reproducible measurements can be made.
+The SI units are defined by declaring that seven defining constants have certain exact numerical values when expressed in terms of their SI units.
 The realisation of the definition of a unit is the procedure by which the definition may be used to establish the value and associated uncertainty of a quantity of the same kind as the unit.
-A description of the mise en pratique of the base units is given in an electronic appendix to the SI Brochure.